Social Comparison and Its Effects

 Comparing oneself to others is human nature, whether favourably or unfavourably.
 Favourable comparisons enhance self-esteem and make people feel better about their circumstances in life, while the constant negative comparison of yourself to others may have the opposite effect.

-Whether done by self or by others, negative comparison can bring about drastic changes in thinking pattern, behavior, the personality which could lead to an unknown mental pressure on the person.
+Whether done by self or by others, negative comparison can bring about drastic changes in thinking patterns, behaviour, the personality which could lead to an unknown mental pressure on the person.
 This is known as the theory of social comparison and it states that people are constantly making self and other comparisons across a variety of different attributes such as beauty, wealth, intellect and achievement.

 A modern term associated with the use of social media is a problem known as "smiling depression" in which an individual seems to be happy, smiling and positive, but is actually sad and lonely in reality.
 People on the internet are trying to create perfect representations of themselves, and the pressure to maintain the illusion of happiness can lead to depression.
-Many choose to mask the negative aspects of their lives and yet equate these moments behind the scenes with other peoples highlight reel online.
+Many choose to mask the negative aspects of their lives and yet equate these moments behind the scenes with other people s highlights and reels online.

-When it comes to comparisons in life or on social media, a good approach is to look at the positive characteristics of other people as an example or something to learn from.
+When it comes to comparisons in life or on social media, a good approach is to look at the positive characteristics of other people as an example or something to learn or get inspired from.

 It may be too difficult to avoid social comparison entirely since it is an instinctive psychological activity that allows us to assess our own self-worth.
 But discovering new ways to reduce and manage your comparison with more positive and constructive activities can help minimize the damage to your psychological health that this might cause.

 Taking time out of every day to feel grateful is a perfect way to manage social contrast and depression.
-Creating in yourself feelings of appreciation for all the opportunities you have can make you feel less bad than your peers.
+Creating in yourself feelings of appreciation for all the opportunities you have can make you feel better

-In case you wish to seek sessions from an online psychologist, contact HopeQure.
+In case you wish to seek therapy from an online psychologist, contact HopeQure.

 Connect with an expert